A LL.M. in Competition Law

 the credits are accepted by the programme for which the participant would subsequently like to enrol).

-The Brussels School of Competition will ask participants to provide proof of
+The Brussels School will ask participants to provide proof of

 their academic qualifications and their legal expertise.